-I am broadly interested in quantum information and mathematical physics, especially topics related to quantum complexity, and am also involved in various teaching and outreach activities.
-My CV is available here if you want to see a more complete list of what I've worked on.
+I am broadly interested in the intersection of information theory and quantum many-body physics, and am also involved in various teaching and outreach activities.
+My CV is available here if you want to see a more complete list of things I've worked on.
 Below are some of the highlights!

 Research